 So off I go on my first trip to Paris in 2001 expecting the worst and lo and behold I find the exact opposite.
 Everyone is helpful and tolerant of the fact that we don’t speak French.
 Okay, maybe that was just good luck.
 We were only there for four days and since it was our first trip we were a little reluctant to talk too that many people.
 In fact we went out of our way to find a restaurant with English speaking staff and that is about the only place we ate apart from the Musee d’Orsay.

 Fast forward 12 years and here we are in Paris again.
-This time we are more confident as travellers as we travel a lot, and we are more prepared to get out there and connect with people.
+This time we are more confident as travellers as we have travelled a lot since that first trip, and we are more prepared to get out there and connect with people.
 So have we found any arrogant French on this trip?…Nope!

-Everyone we have spoken to is kind, helpful and wonderful to deal with and we have dealt with a lot of people during our 9 night stay including waiters, shop assistants, information staff, hotel staff and airport staff.
+Everyone we have spoken to is kind, helpful and wonderful to deal with and we have dealt with a lot of people during our 9 night stay including waiters, shop assistants, information staff, hotel staff, airport staff and just ordinary folk.

 We are also quite surprised by the number of people who see us struggling with a map and come over to help us with directions.
 We would even make a joke of it after we received this sort of help and we’d walk away saying, “Those damn arrogant French, how dare they help us with directions.”
 Said in the same vein as Monty Python – ‘What did the Romans ever do for us’ statement.